top of page

 Please note, we do not currently grow this plant from seed; we source it from a downstate nursery.
 The nursery has reported that, although they verify their stock to be free of Neonicotinoids, they do use pesticides on their nursery stock.

-We have started the process of propegating adequate quantities of this vine from a U.P. seed source so we can offer this plant up to our normal standards.
+We have started the process of propagating adequate quantities of this vine from a U.P. seed source so we can offer this plant up to our normal standards.
 In the meantime, we offer downstate nursery stock because using a native plant to landscape instead of a similarly-raised cultivar will ultimately be beneficial, especially for a long-lived shrub.

 Excluding Sales Tax |